 Designers are mostly concerned with one or a few deliverables, and only communicate with a few senior creative staff.
 They need clarity about their next steps, usually communicated through creative feedback.
 For designers, the deliverable level is the most important level of organization rather than the overall project.

 Interviews revealed that small teams or studios are already using some combination of email, messaging and office suite to manage projects.
 A tool that would fit well into this ecosystem would have to be lean and light to help these users work well.
 Larger, feature-rich products hadn’t taken root here, where project management staff are often lacking, and job size doesn’t quite necessitate the complexity of a solution like FTrack.
-Currently, users manage versions by hand as individual files, making it difficult to cross-reference old versions when using cloud storage.
+Currently, users manage versions of files by hand using primarily file names and manually created folders, making it difficult to cross-reference old versions when using cloud storage.

 Google’s Material design system emphasizes clean, simple, elegant solutions.
 Drive and the associated Google Suite office products also evince this commitment to keeping user journeys efficient.